 5: Be Fair and Realistic

 An engaged workforce is an invaluable asset for any organization, but it’s also a very precious one.
 Any breach of trust could easily undermine that engagement and cause drastic decreases in productivity, profitability, and retention rates.
-By keeping a focus on ways to boost engagement, companies will create a positive work environment that makes people want to commit its success both in the present and for the future.
+By keeping a focus on ways to boost engagement, companies will create a positive work environment that makes people want to commit to its success both in the present and for the future.